TomokiIshimine/jupyter-mcp/README.md

 ### Test Environment

 Tests require a running Jupyter server.
-You can start one using:
+You can start one with:

 ```bash
 make jupyter